DFE-Digital/bat-design-history/app/glossary.md

 Multi-Academy Trust (MAT)
 : A single trust responsible for a group of academies.
 MATs can be providers but cannot be lead schools.

+Niche routes
+: Non-mainstream routes into teaching, for example, Teach First.

 Organisation
 : There’s no clear definition for this.
 We use it broadly to encompass the different types of entity involving in teacher training (schools, universities, School Directs, etc).
 So it’s a catch-all, umbrella term.